 Why is network logic significant today?

 Let us look at why do networks matter today, although they existed in every society in the history.
-It is known that 3000 years ago the ancient Phoenician and Greek colonies formed their trade routes and built network of harbours in the Mediterranean Sea.
+It is known that 3000 years ago the ancient Phoenician and Greek colonies formed their trade routes and built a network of harbors in the Mediterranean Sea.
 Whereas today, in the same geography, submarine cables carry messages and enable a global communication system.
-What we have today, is not just networks as analog or bare life happenings, but networks that are digitized, like the way many aspect of life is digitized.
+What we have today, is not just networks as analog or bare life happenings, but networks that are digitized, like the way many aspects of life is digitized.
 Thus, networks matter today, because electronic and software based communication systems made networks measurable.
 Only in this day and age, networks are able to reach a global scale and infiltrate into every part of our life.
-With today’s advanced information technologies the metrics of network effect have become trackable and measurable even in one’s daily course of life, at the same structuring the social world as such.
+With today’s advanced information technologies, the metrics of network effect have become trackable and measurable even in one’s daily course of life, at the same structuring the social world as such.

 Use of complex networks

 In fact, we all experience the network effect, from email to e-commerce, from social networking to banking, from telecommunication to transportation.
 We all acknowledged the fact that the world is complex more than ever.
-It feels both flat –we can reach anyone any time– and chaotic –our inbox is inundated with information from all directions.
+It feels both flat –we can reach anyone anytime– and chaotic –our inbox is inundated with information from all directions.
 Sometimes we are opportunistic about the internet, talking about it as a global good, other times we are pessimistic knowing that we are all under surveillance all the time.
 In such an antagonistic world that is at once flat and chaotic, the question arises again: Where does power reside and circulate?

 Additionally, the state’s tactics in partnership with certain corporations to monitor its own citizens through what has been called ‘the big data’, the NSA leaks and so on and so forth have also attracted our attention towards an inaccessible but quite magical tool of knowing and predicting of what people want.
 This indeed was possible through understanding the interrelated or linkable structure of the information generated by many, but as said only open to the reach of a handful of institutions.
-In other words, network logic have been mystified in the eyes of the public.
-Only experts in certain fields have been aggregating large amount of data and using scientific tools for visualizing and analyzing it on relational basis.
+In other words, network logic has been mystified in the eyes of the public.
+Only experts in certain fields have been aggregating large amount of data and using scientific tools for visualizing and analyzing it on a relational basis.
 Neither the relational data nor the tools for visualization and analysis are accessible to common people.

 However, it is a myth that common people has no access to data.
 Yet, we are the data for the governments and corporations who continuously sense our activity.
-In fact, interconnecting individual data points around us, collective mapping of relationships that we can observe, would indeed render complex structures visible, thus discussible.
+In fact, interconnecting individual data points around us, collective mapping of relationships that we can observe, would indeed render complex structures visible, thus discussable.
 Together we can map relationships and unfold the issues that impact us and our communities.
 The Graph Commons platform is a step to allow you to do so.

 At Graph Commons, you can collectively compile data about the topics you are interested, define and categorize relations and map the issues that impact you and your community on a user-friendly interface.
 Graph Commons members have been using the platform for investigative journalism, data research, civic activism, strategizing, organizational analysis, curating content and what not.
 We believe you will find a unique way to use Graph Commons in your own connected world.